pingcap/tidb-operator/examples/prometheus-operator/README.md

-# If you are use prometheus operator to monitor your service,you can see this example.
+# How to monitor TiDB using prometheus-operator

+> **Note:**
+>
+> This example describe ServiceMonitor and PrometheusRule yaml demo , you can use existing Prometheus CRD instance to load .

 **Prerequisites**:
 - Has Prometheus operator installed.
 [Doc](https://github.com/coreos/kube-prometheus)